 Of airline cards, there’s no airline that allows you to earn as many miles in a short period of time as American, given that they have co-brand credit card agreements with both Barclaycard and Citi.
 That means two banks are competing for your business, rather than just one.
-The three most compelling sign-up bonuses are as follows, and allow you to earn 180,000+ miles (these are all best-ever offers):
+The three most compelling welcome bonuses are as follows, and allow you to earn 150,000+ miles:

 - The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is offering 60,000 AAdvantage miles after making $3,000 of purchases within the first three months; the $99 annual fee is waived for the first 12 months

-- The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is offering 70,000 AAdvantage miles after making $4,000 of purchases within the first four months; the $99 annual fee is waived for the first 12 months
+- The CitiBusiness® / AAdvantage® Platinum Select® Mastercard® is offering a welcome bonus of 65,000 AAdvantage miles after making $4,000 of purchases within the first four months.
+The $99 annual fee is waived for the first 12 months.

 - The AAdvantage Aviator Red World Elite Mastercard is offering 60,000 AAdvantage miles after making one purchase within 90 days; the card has a $95 annual fee

 I think the advice can be simplified even further for those who aren’t eligible and/or who don’t want to apply for business credit cards.

 If that’s the case, then the simplest way you can earn the most miles directly in a single airline program quickly is by applying for the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® and AAdvantage Aviator Red World Elite Mastercard the same day:

 - The Citi card offers 60,000 miles after spending $3,000, and has the first year’s annual fee waived